discus0434/comfyui-flux-accelerator/README.md

 Just use the `FluxAccelerator` node in the workflow, and you're good to go!

+_**If your GPU has less than 24GB VRAM, you may encounter frequent Out Of Memory errors when changing parameters.
+But simply ignore them and run again and it will work!**_

 ## What are the limitations of ComfyUI Flux Accelerator?

 ComfyUI Flux Accelerator has the following limitations: